smithy-lang/smithy/docs/source/spec/index.rst

     :widths: 45 55

     * - :doc:`validation`
-      - Defines how to configure custom validation.
+      - Defines how to configure validation.
+    * - :doc:`http-protocol-compliance-tests`
+      - Defines traits used to validate HTTP-based client and server protocol implementations.
     * - :doc:`mqtt`
       - Defines how to bind models to MQTT.
-    * - :doc:`http-protocol-compliance-tests`
-      - Defines traits used to validate HTTP-based client and server protocol implementations.

 ------------------